Moon1215i/goracle_backup/README.md

 <img src="img/upload1.png">

 1. Copy the displayed command.
-2. Open the terminal on your regular machine such as Mac, Windows, or Linux.
+2. Open the terminal on your regular machine such as Mac or Linux.
 3. Paste the command there and run it.

 <br>
 <img src="img/upload2.png">

  1. I deleted the `.goracle` file on the Goracle node in advance.
- 2. Execute the upload command on your local machine such as Mac, Windows, or Linux.
+ 2. Execute the upload command on your local machine such as Mac or Linux.
  3. The `.goracle` file should be visible after the upload.
  4. By opening the `.goracle` file, we can confirm that it has been restored to its original state.